 The role of leadership in diversity and inclusion

-Dr Robert Traynham delivered an RSE signature event from Aberdeen University on how leadership can help nourish diversity and inclusion.
+Dr Robert Traynham delivers an RSE signature event from Aberdeen on how leadership can help nourish diversity and inclusion.

 How does one lead in the field of diversity and inclusion?
 What are the leadership qualities that we seek and need in this ever-changing and emerging field?